nauam/Courses/docs/developer/11-ui-plugins.md

 ## About

-UI Plugins provide a way to include Javascript and CSS files in various parts of the QW Control GUI's HTML pages.
+UI Plugins provide a way to include Javascript and CSS files in various parts of the Rundeck GUI's HTML pages.
 You can define which pages of the GUI should include your plugin files, and use the Javascript and CSS to modify or add new features to the GUI.